ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### FREE_REQ_COUNT

 This is the number of return requests that have been made to the node pool for nodes that were used for BTREE indexes and then deleted.
-This is the cumulative number since the system was started
+This is the cumulative number since the system was started.

 ### V\$MEM_RTREE_HEADER